Myanmar Earthquake Emergency

 Myanmar is now in its fourth year of escalating conflict, and millions of children are already living in fear, displacement, and deepening poverty.
 These earthquakes come on top of an already dire situation for struggling families.

 Before the earthquakes, there were 19.9 million people, including 6.4 million children, requiring humanitarian assistance in this year.
-As you can imagine, these numbers are now likely to be significantly higher.
+As you can imagine, these numbers are now significantly higher.

 Children are being impacted by multiple crises, including natural disasters, disease outbreaks, food insecurity, inflation, loss of livelihoods, electricity shortages, interrupted or limited Internet and telecommunications services, and disrupted public services.